KingofUndead/had/README.md

 ## 🎉 New in v3.3.5

-FAD now includes a **MITM Capture Proxy** that intercepts HTTPS traffic to automatically detect and capture downloadable files, **batch download from captured JSON**, and **automatic CA certificate installation** for seamless HTTPS interception.
+HAD now includes a **MITM Capture Proxy** that intercepts HTTPS traffic to automatically detect and capture downloadable files, **batch download from captured JSON**, and **automatic CA certificate installation** for seamless HTTPS interception.

-<a href="https://github.com/Mr-Spect3r/fad/releases/tag/3.3.5">Release v3.3.5</a>
+<a href="https://github.com/Mr-Spect3r/had/releases/tag/3.3.5">Release v3.3.5</a>

 ## ✨ Features